zazathebassist/Zaza-Blog/links-and-resources.md

 ##### Frequenly Updated
 - [Vice Motherboard](motherboard.vice.com): The largest blog I follow, I mean, it's Vice.
 What more do I need to say.
 World class tech reporting.
 I honestly was very apprehensive putting this on here but, I mean, their content is just *so good*
-- [Six Colors](): Steven Hackett's(of Relay) blog, focusing on Apple and specifically on older Apple machines.
+- [Six Colors](https://sixcolors.com/): Steven Hackett's(of Relay) blog, focusing on Apple and specifically on older Apple machines.
-- [512 Pixels](): Jason Snell, former editor-in-chief of MacWorld, basically continuing what he did there but independently.
+- [512 Pixels](https://512pixels.net/): Jason Snell, former editor-in-chief of MacWorld, basically continuing what he did there but independently.
-- [MacStories](): Another Apple focused blog, this one focused on more iOS and Automation.
+- [MacStories](https://www.macstories.net/): Another Apple focused blog, this one focused on more iOS and Automation.
+Almost everything I know about Apple's Shortcuts app comes from here.
-- [DaringFireball](): More Apple blogs, this one written by veteran and pundit John Gruber
+- [DaringFireball](https://daringfireball.net/): More Apple blogs, this one written by veteran and pundit John Gruber
-- [ChannelFireball](): Similar name, but this one is a Magic the Gathering store that has a blog, and some of the best Magic content creators and pros write for them.
+- [ChannelFireball](https://www.channelfireball.com/articles/): Similar name, but this one is a Magic the Gathering store that has a blog, and some of the best Magic content creators and pros write for them.
-- [MTG Goldfish](): Independent Magic website.
+- [MTG Goldfish](https://www.mtggoldfish.com/articles): Independent Magic website.
 SaffronOlive's work is legendary in the Magic community.
-- [Local Musicians Network](): Blog about the local Music scene in Socal ~~I'm a guest writer totally not biased dont @ me~~
+- [Local Musicians Network](https://localmusicnet.wordpress.com/): Blog about the local Music scene in Socal ~~I'm a guest writer totally not biased dont @ me~~

 ### Infrequently Updated
 I realized this is basically the hosts of ATP's blogs.
-- [Marco.org](): Marco Arment, former Tumblr and Instapaper developer and creator of Overcast.
+- [Marco.org](https://marco.org/): Marco Arment, former Tumblr and Instapaper developer and creator of Overcast.
 Recently updated with a few reviews but usually fairly audio focused.
-- [Liss is More](): Casey Liss's blog.
+- [Liss is More](https://www.caseyliss.com/): Casey Liss's blog.
 Recently focused on going independent.
-- [Hypercritical](): John Siracusa's blog.
+- [Hypercritical](http://hypercritical.co/): John Siracusa's blog.
 Basically not updated since last year, but Siracusa is a legendary reviewer and writer, and *definitely* lives up to the title of Hypercritical.

 ---

 #### Favorite Apps and Programs

 - [Bear](https://bear.app): My *favorite* note taking app.
 No other app holds up to this in terms of design.
-- [Omnifocus](): Task management app and where I run my whole life
+- [Omnifocus](https://www.omnigroup.com/omnifocus/): Task management app and where I run my whole life
-- [Atom]()/[MS Visual Studio Code](): Honestly the only good Electron Apps, it really depends which one you prefer.
+- [Atom](https://atom.io/)/[MS Visual Studio Code](https://code.visualstudio.com/): Honestly the only good Electron Apps, it really depends which one you prefer.
 But they are hands down the *best* text editors I have ever used.
+Atom is my preferred though
-- [Alfred](): Spotlight replacement and insanely powerful tool for Mac
+- [Alfred](https://www.alfredapp.com/): Spotlight replacement and insanely powerful tool for Mac
-- [Overcast](): Hands down the best podcast app I've ever used, made by the fantastic Marco Arment
+- [Overcast](https://overcast.fm/): Hands down the best podcast app I've ever used, made by the fantastic Marco Arment
-- [Shortcuts](): Is it cheating to include an Apple made app?
+- [Shortcuts](https://itunes.apple.com/us/app/shortcuts/id915249334?mt=8): Is it cheating to include an Apple made app?
 Is it still cheating if it's the best automation tool ever?
-- [Instapaper](): Beloved in the tech world, my love affair with Instapaper is *very* recent.
+- [Instapaper](https://www.instapaper.com/): Beloved in the tech world, my love affair with Instapaper is *very* recent.
 But with adding the Chrome extention to all my PCs, it's becoming the only way I read articles
-- [Apollo](): Best reddit app since AlienBlue.
+- [Apollo](https://apolloapp.io/): Best reddit app since AlienBlue.
 Hands, down, no argument, don't @ me